Shenglin807/Shenglin807.github.io/README.md

     <br>
 </p>

-The author uses this template as a reference, and here are some examples recommended by the original author:
+The author appreciates contributions of the original author, and uses this template as a reference.
+Here are some examples recommended by the original author:
 - [Demo Page](https://rayeren.github.io/acad-homepage.github.io/)
 - [Personal Homepage of the author](https://rayeren.github.io/)